zainafzal08/blog/src/pages/blog/math-hacks.md

 $9n$ can be written as $10n-1n$, that is to say that the number of 10s in the output of $9n$ will always be $n-1$ as we would compute $10n$ then subtract 1 or more from it, bumping it down.
-This immedietly gives the rationale for why picking your nth finger and looking at the number of fingers before it gives us the first digit of our answer.
+This immediately gives the rationale for why picking your nth finger and looking at the number of fingers before it gives us the first digit of our answer.
 We're just doing $n-1$.